lando/lando/docs/help/2020-changelog.md

 Otherwise, scroll down and use the first release that has the green `Latest Release` tag.
 For more information about the Lando release cycle check out [this](https://docs.lando.dev/config/releases.html).

 * Added separate `edge` and `stable` release channels, [read more](https://docs.lando.dev/config/releases.html)
+* Added an `experimental` flag so users can access bleeding edge features, [read more](https://docs.lando.dev/config/experimental.html)

 Lando is **free** and **open source** software that relies on contributions from developers like you!
 If you like Lando then help us spend more time making, updating and supporting it by [contributing](https://github.com/sponsors/lando).